alexyuly/ViewScript-Runtime/README.md

 }
 ```

-> 💡
+##### 💡 Tips

-> Handle events by binding them to actions.
+Handle events by binding them to actions.
 In this case, an action that controls the built-in JavaScript `window.alert` function is bound to the button's `click` event.

->
-> You don't need parentheses to pass an argument to an action.
+You don't need parentheses to pass an argument to an action.
 Just put a value after an action's name.
 Actions never accept more than one argument, so don't worry about commas.

 🧑‍🔬 Show different text content conditionally, while an element is hovered: